- ‘Zombie’ snakes are being reported across the country.

 Of course, the eastern hognose snake does not really die, but it does perform a very compelling fake death.
 The snake writhes about, contorting its body while excreting a foul-smelling musk.
 Finally, it will flip over onto its back, dramatically leaving its mouth wide open.
 In this position, the snake looks as if it has just experienced a very agonizing death.
 For good measure, the snake even throws its tongue out to dangle lifelessly from the side of its mouth.

 Are All Snakes Such Drama Queens?
+Is This Normal?

 This incredible ‘dying’ spectacle works quite well, confusing the snake’s predators until they leave.
 The snake will continue to lay lifeless for quite some time until it feels safe again.
 Even if you were to try to turn it over onto its belly, the snake will immediately flip over on its back and continue to play dead.

-When do Eastern Hognose Snakes Come Out?
+When Do Eastern Hognose Snakes Come Out?

 Eastern hognose snakes are diurnal, so they come out during the day and sleep at night.
 However, being cold-blooded reptiles, they are very sensitive to extreme temperatures.
 They are most active during the summer, usually from April until September.
-Mating season is in April and May, after which female snakes will lay anywhere from 8-40 eggs.
+Mating season is in April and May, after which female snakes will lay anywhere from 8 to 40 eggs.
 They bury their eggs in sandy burrows or under leaves, rocks, and logs.
 After 60 days, the baby eastern hognose snakes will hatch.
-Hatchlings are usually 6-9 inches long and are completely independent from the moment they emerge from their eggs.
+Hatchlings are usually 6-9 inches long and are completely independent the moment they emerge from their eggs.
 When the weather turns cold in the fall, these snakes use their unique snouts to dig out burrows in the sandy soil.
 This is where they will brumate for the winter.

 Are Eastern Hognose Snakes Dangerous to Humans?

-What do Eastern Hognose Snakes Eat?
+What Do Eastern Hognose Snakes Eat?

 Eastern hognose snakes are uniquely adapted as toad specialists.
 In other words, they really like eating toads.
 They may also eat birds, small mammals, salamanders, frogs, and invertebrates.
 However, toads alone make up 95% of this snake’s diet.